oVirt/ovirt-site/source/index.html.md

 This release of oVirt includes 175 bug fixes and the first release of the Backup and Restore API, which enables backup programs to integrate with oVirt.

+Caution: If you are installing oVirt 3.3.2 or any hypervisor requiring VDSM, it is recommended that you install the latest version of python-cpopen before beginning the oVirt installation.
+Run yum install python-cpopen to ensure you have the latest version.

 <div class="pull-right">
 [ Read the 3.3.2 release notes »](oVirt 3.3.2 release notes)